rapierorg/telegram-bot-swift/README.md

 bot.defaultParameters["sendMessage"] = ["disable_notification": true]
 ```

-In dictionaries `nil` values will be treated as `no value` and will be ignored.
+In dictionaries `nil` values will be treated as `no value` and won't be sent to Telegram server.

 **Available requests**